mozzarellaV8/pdpd/readme.md

  ## to-do

- - preview image size on main index page - make smaller or eliminate?
+ - preview image size on main index page - make smaller or eliminate? can this be done in the `index.php` file?
  - consider linking pictures to separate full archive page